Sugut/harrypotter-project/contributing.md

-Project owrner - I take full ownership of this project
+Project owner - I take full ownership of this project

 Project contributors - users of the file who want to know items they're welcome to tackle, and tact they need in navigating the project/respecting those involved with the project